 The Entrance Exams, for both current and prospective students, are held in January, although it is possible to sit them at other times during the academic year.
 Scholarships may be available to suitable candidates.
 The entry examination is an online CAT4 test administered by GL Assessments.

-The offer of a place will be based on the attainment of acceptable results in written examinations in verbal, non-verbal and quantitative reasoning, a short creative writing exercise, and a test in French (for those who have previously studied this subject) for setting purposes.
-There is no language test for those students entering Year 7.
-The Language Department will assess the students within the first couple of weeks of the new term and set them accordingly.
-Entry will also depend upon a parent and student interview with the Headmaster, and satisfactory references from previous schools.
+The offer of a place will be based on the attainment of acceptable results in verbal, non-verbal and quantitative reasoning.
+Entry will also depend upon a parent and student interview with the Headteacher, and satisfactory references from previous schools.

 Years 12 to 13